SirPepe/ornament/Readme.md

 ### `@subscribe(...args)`

-**Method or class field decorator** that causes decorated class methods or class field functions to subscribe to either
-[Event Targets](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) or
-[signals](https://github.com/preactjs/signals), depending on the arguments.
+**Accessor, method or class field decorator** that subscribes to either [Event Targets](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) or [signals](https://github.com/preactjs/signals), depending on the arguments.
+If the decorated class member is a method or a function, it runs when the EventTarget emits a new event or when the signal receives a new value.
+If the decorated member is an accessor, it gets updated with the last event object (for event targets) or signal values (for signals) and in turn causes methods decorated with `@reactive()` to run.

 #### Subscribe to EventTargets: `@subscribe(targetOrTargetFactory, eventNames, options?)`

-Subscribe to one or more events an EventTarget. `EventTarget` is an interface that objects such as HTMLElement, Window, Document and _many_ more objects implement.
-You can also create a vanilla event target by calling `new EventTarget()`...
+Subscribe the decorated class member to one or more events an EventTarget.
+`EventTarget` is an interface that objects such as HTMLElement, Window, Document and _many_ more objects implement.
+You can also create a vanilla event target or extend the `EventTarget` class:

 ```javascript
 import { define, subscribe } from "@sirpepe/ornament";